tmtsoftware/cont-pydocushare/README.md

     1. Run `git checkout gh-pages` to start working in the _gh-pages_ branch.
     2. Run `git merge main` to merge all changes made for the version to release.
     3. Re-generate [user documentation and API reference](#documentation) locally and check if the version number on the top-left corner of the generated HTML pages has been updated.
-    4. Run `git commit -a -m "Uploading documentation for version x.y.z."`.
-This command is supposed to commit all changes in the documentation under [docs/html](docs/html).
+    4. Run `git add -f docs/html` and `git commit -m "Uploading documentation for version x.y.z."`.
+These commands are supposed to commit all changes in the documentation under [docs/html](docs/html).
     5. Run `git push` so that GitHub becomes aware of new documentation.
     6. Confirm that the updated documentation is available at https://tmtsoftware.github.io/pydocushare/ .
 Note that it may take a while (maybe a couple of minutes) until the updated documentation is available there.
     7. Run `git checkout main` to make sure that you are back in the _main_ branch for further development.
 Do not commit anything  in the _gh-pages_ branch except the new release documents.